 To learn more about the Global Plan for the Decade of Action for Road Safety, please see the dedicated section "Global Plan for the Decade of Action for Road Safety" that hosts also the United Nations Road Safety Collaboration Group Work and the related WHO page.

-Five years after the launch of the Decade, the 2015 Brasilia Declaration was a call to rethink transport policies in order to favour more sustainable modes of transport such as walking, cycling and using public transport.
+Five years after the launch of the Decade and following the adoption of the SDGs, the 2015 Brasilia Declaration was a call to rethink transport policies in order to favour more sustainable modes of transport such as walking, cycling and using public transport.
 It highlighted strategies to ensure the safety of all road users, improve laws and enforcement, make roads safer through infrastructural modifications, ensure that vehicles are equipped with life-saving technologies, and enhance emergency trauma care systems.
 The Brasilia Declaration encourages the WHO and partners to facilitate the development of targets to reduce road traffic crashes and fatalities, and to support the definition and use of indicators linked to the SDG targets related to road safety.

 The Brasilia declaration has been endorsed by the latest United Nations General Assembly Resolutions on Road Safety.
 You can access the Resolutions here.